hwheeler01/comp150/syllabus.md

 <p><a name="sakai"></a><span style="font-weight: bold;">Sakai:</span></p>

-<p>As of this writing, Sakai will be used for course announcements, homework submissions, and grade postings.
+<p>Sakai will be used for course announcements, homework submissions, and grade postings.
 While the raw scores posted on Sakai should be correct, please do not rely upon Sakai's Course Total calculations. <span style="font-style: italic;">Grades are calculated as specified in this syllabus.</span>&nbsp; <br>

 </p>